Maria Malibran

-Life and career
+Early life

-Malibran was born in Paris as María Felicitas García Sitches into a famous Spanish musical family.
+María Felicitas García Sitches was born into a famous Spanish musical family in Paris.
 Her mother was Joaquina Sitches, an actress and operatic singer.
 Her father Manuel García was a celebrated tenor much admired by Rossini, having created the role of Count Almaviva in his The Barber of Seville.
 García was also a composer and an influential vocal instructor, and he was her first voice teacher.
 He was described as inflexible and tyrannical; the lessons he gave his daughter became constant quarrels between two powerful egos.

-Early career
+Career

-Malibran first appeared on stage in Naples with her father in Ferdinando Paër's Agnese, when she was 8 years old.
+Malibran first appeared on stage in Naples with her father in Ferdinando Paër's Agnese, when she was eight years old.
 When she was 17, she was a singer in the choir of the King's Theatre in London.
 When prima donna Giuditta Pasta became indisposed, García suggested that his daughter take over in the role of Rosina in The Barber of Seville.
-The audience loved the young mezzo, and she continued to sing this role until the end of the season.
+The audience loved the young singer, and she continued to sing this role until the end of the season.